Longest weakly increasing subsequences of discrete random walks on the integers with heavy tailed distribution of increments: Distributional diagnostics

 Figure~\ref{fig:qq_heavy} shows normal Q-Q plots of the standardized $\log{L_{n}}$ for $\alpha < 2$, with all $13$ walk lengths overlaid in each panel, and Figure~\ref{fig:qq_finite} shows the corresponding plots for $\alpha \geq 2$ and the simple random walk.
 In each case, the $10{,}000$ values of $\log{L_{n}}$ at a given~$n$ are standardized to zero mean and unit variance and plotted against the theoretical normal quantiles.
 The points lie close to the identity line across the bulk of the distribution for all $\alpha$ and~$n$, with deviations confined to the extreme tails ($\abs{z} \gtrsim 3$).

-The departures are not random: the sample quantiles in the tails fall slightly below the normal reference line, indicating that the tails of $\log{L_{n}}$ are systematically lighter than Gaussian.
+The departures behave in a roughly systematic manner instead of an erratic one: the sample quantiles in the tails fall slightly below the normal reference line, indicating that the tails of $\log{L_{n}}$ are systematically lighter than Gaussian.
 This pattern is consistent across all $\alpha \geq 1$ and~$n$ and becomes more pronounced as~$n$ grows.
 For $\alpha = 1/2$, the tails are roughly Gaussian at moderate~$n$ but develop positive skewness at the largest walk lengths ($n \geq 5 \times 10^{7}$), consistent with the anomalous behavior already noted in Section~\ref{sec:compare}.